 Function of the wallet

-It is important to firstly look into what you have in your current wallet and really take a hard look at if you need to carry all of it every time.
+Before answering how to choose the perfect wallet, it is important to firstly look into what you have in your current wallet and really take a hard look at if you need to carry all of it every time.
 I know, I been there!
 I also found train card that I haven’t used for years.
 I also carried my airline bonus card everyday with me.
 I even found receipts in my wallet from 2012!
 Obviously, I carried a lot of junk in my wallet.

 So, here was my principle decision.
 I only need to carry things in my wallet that I use at least once a week.
 Everything else can go in my backpack or I just carry it when I am specifically going to do the activity.
 A similar exercise could give you an idea of how many items you need to carry.
 Typically, about 8-10 cards, cash bills, a few receipts is what most people land on.
 One thing that might sound odd to people outside Sweden is that we Swedes are almost 100% cashless.
 We hardly every carry cash.
 All transactions happen with a credit or debit card.
 And obviously, now a days with our phones.